IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jun/2020-06-07-deliveries-dispatching-evolution.md

 The solution is to unite these two algorithms under a single consistent model - [the Vehicle Routing Problem](https://en.wikipedia.org/wiki/Vehicle_routing_problem), which avoids the issues outlined above by design and is described in great detail on [the DoorDash blog](https://doordash.engineering/2020/02/28/next-generation-optimization-for-dasher-dispatch-at-doordash/amp/).
 One important point in the DoorDash article is that to solve this problem correctly and efficiently, we should use a commercial Optimization Solver like [Gurobi](https://www.gurobi.com), [CPLEX](https://www.ibm.com/analytics/cplex-optimizer), or [XPress](https://www.fico.com/en/products/fico-xpress-optimization).
+Mixing accurate data with tailored cost functions plugged into these high-quality optimization solvers, we can achieve high-quality dispatching.

-With these batteries included, our primary effort becomes the development of exceptional experiences around this powerful dispatching engine at the heart of the delivery business.
+With all these batteries included, our primary effort becomes the development of exceptional experiences on top of this powerful dispatching engine at the heart of the delivery business.

 <p style="font-size: 10px">Icons made by <a href="https://www.flaticon.com/authors/ultimatearm" title="ultimatearm">ultimatearm</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a></p>